notthehoople/AdventOfCode/advent2017/README.md

 + [Day 7](cmd/day07/day07.go)

-Part a was all about building the program tower in the right way
+Part a was all about building the program tower in the right way.
+Part b I strugged with.

 ```
 ./day07 -part a [-debug] [-file <testinput|input>]
+./day07 -part b [-debug] [-file <testinput|input>]
 ```

 ### Day 8 -
 ### Day 9 -